There are some things you need to know before you make a complaint:

 - under bankruptcy protection

-- In this case, the employee needs to apply to the federal government’s Wage Earner Protection Program.
+- In this case, you need to apply to the federal government’s Wage Earner Protection Program.

 - Employment Standards has no jurisdiction over these cases.
-It’s recommended that the employee contact the trustee.
+It is recommended that you contact the trustee.

 - in receivership